Compassion fatigue: Self-care

-Self-compassion as self-care
+Self-compassion

 In order to be the best benefit for clients, practitioners must maintain a state of psychological well-being.
 Unaddressed compassion fatigue may decrease a practitioners ability to effectively help their clients.
 Some counselors who use self-compassion as part of their self-care regime have had higher instances of psychological functioning.
 The counselors use of self-compassion may lessen experiences of vicarious trauma that the counselor might experience through hearing clients stories.
 Self-compassion as a self-care method is beneficial for both clients and counselors.

-Mindfulness as self-care
+Mindfulness

 Self-awareness as a method of self-care might help to alleviate the impact of vicarious trauma (compassion fatigue).
 Students who took a 15-week course that emphasized stress reduction techniques and the use of mindfulness in clinical practice had significant improvements in therapeutic relationships and counseling skills.
-The practice of mindfulness, according to Buddhist tradition is to release a person from “suffering” and to also come to a state of consciousness of and relationship to other people's suffering.
-Mindfulness utilizes the path to consciousness through the deliberate practice of engaging “the body, feelings, states of mind, and experiential phenomena (dharma).”
-The following therapeutic interventions may be used as mindfulness self-care practices: